AsafDavidov/module-one-final-project-guidelines-nyc-web-091718/README.md

 - As a user, I want to delete a my game in case of any input errors.

 ## Install Instructions
-ATTAC uses the following gems: sinatra-activerecord, sqlite3, faker, pry, rake, require_all, csv.
+ATTAC uses the following gems: sinatra-activerecord, sqlite3, faker, pry, rake, require_all, csv, colorize.
 In order to install these gems, just type - "bundle install" in the project folder.

 ## Run Instructions
 In order to run this CLI app, type 'rake attac' into your terminal within this project folder.